MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ## Step 1: Configure Azure AD to work with Defender for Cloud Apps

->[!NOTE]
+> [!NOTE]
->When configuring an application with SSO in Azure AD, or other identity providers, one field that may be listed as optional is the sign-on URL setting.
+> When configuring an application with SSO in Azure AD, or other identity providers, one field that may be listed as optional is the sign-on URL setting.
 Note that this field may be required for Conditional Access App Control to work.

 1. In Azure AD, browse to **Security** > **Conditional Access**.
 1. On the **Conditional Access** pane, in the toolbar at the top, select **New policy** -> **Create new policy**.
 1. On the **New** pane, in the **Name** textbox, enter the policy name.
 1. Under **Assignments**, select **Users or workload identities**, assign the users that will be onboarding (initial sign-on and verification) the app, and then select **Done**.
 1. Under **Assignments**, select **Cloud apps or actions**, assign the apps you want to control with Conditional Access App Control, and then select **Done**.
 1. Under **Access controls**, select **Session**, select **Use Conditional Access App Control**, and choose a built-in policy (**Monitor only** or **Block downloads**) or **Use custom policy** to set an advanced policy in Defender for Cloud Apps, and then click **Select**.

     ![Azure AD conditional access.](media/azure-ad-caac-policy.png)

 1. Optionally, add conditions and grant controls as required.
 1. Set **Enable policy** to **On** and then select **Create**.

-## Step 2: Add the app manually and install certificates, if necessary<a name="conf-app"></a><a name="add-app"></a>

 Applications in the app catalog are automatically populated into the table under Connected Apps.
 Check that the app you want to deploy is recognized by navigating there.

 1. In the menu bar of Defender for Cloud Apps, select the settings cog ![settings icon 1](media/settings-icon.png "settings icon 1"), and select the **Conditional Access App Control** tab to access a table of applications that can be configured with access and session policies.

     ![Conditional access app control apps](media/conditional-access-app-control-apps.png)
 1. Select the **App: Select apps…** dropdown menu to filter and search for the app you want to deploy.

     ![Select App: Select apps to search for the app](media/select-apps.png)